 The CDI's Lateral Exchange System™ makes interchanging any of the seven available lens colors quick and easy:

-Frame Now Also Available in Desert Tan.
+Frame Now Also Available in Terrain Tan.

 Lenses are available in: Clear, Smoke Gray, Hi-Def Yellow, Mirrored Copper, Mirrored Gray, Mirrored Silver and Polarized Mirrored Gray.